 HG is a more severe form of nausea and vomiting of pregnancy (NVP), also called

-.
+morning sickness.
 Morning sickness affects anywhere between 70% to 80% of pregnant women.
-HG is estimated to occur in 0.5%-2% of pregnancies.
+HG is estimated to occur in up to 2% of pregnancies.

 There are many theories about the causes of HG, but none have been confirmed.
 HG is a complex disease that is likely caused by many factors.
 Some of these include: Vitamin B deficiencyHuman chorionic gonadotropin (hCG)—hyperemesis most severe during period of highest hCG levelsHyperthyroidism